 Notes:

 The correct codes for the medical device system (MDS), virtual medical device (VMD), and Channel will be specified in the profiles for specific types of device component.
 Generally, these codes are registered in the RTM Management service, but this is not required.
-See Terminology Systems for the correct representation of these codes in a Coding datatype
+See Terminology Systems for the correct representation of these codes in a Coding data type

 source\devicemetric\devicemetric-examples-header.xml